March 16, 2021

 RPA continues to prove its worth in many areas of the automotive industry.
 Many time-consuming and repetitive tasks that are vulnerable to human errors can be performed by RPA tools.
 Their most praised benefits include the ease of implementation and quick ROI.

 Even though the capabilities of rule-based RPA are not endless, companies can significantly extend their scope by augmenting RPA with machine learning to tap into data-driven decision-making.
-Intelligent process automation (IPA) is the next logical step for companies looking to transform into a digital enterprise:
+Intelligent process automation (IPA), already implemented by leading RPA platforms such as UiPath and Automation Anywhere, is the next logical step for companies looking to transform into a digital enterprise:

 With economic pressures caused by the COVID-19 pandemic, the opportunity to enhance process efficiency and reduce costs has made RPA consulting services even more demanded.
 Let’s explore the most potent use cases of RPA in the automotive industry and discuss potential adoption strategies.